Zono-Bot/Zono-Full-Release/README.md

 ```

 Once done, you may run the bot.
 If there are any errors, please get in contact with me on our Discord server, Zono Hub.

+# 24/7 Uptime
+To keep the bot online 24/7, use a uptime monitor service like UptimeRobot.